piccolbo/regez/README.md

 QED.

-To approximately reproduce the (brilliant, but not standards compliant) `rex` example here, guess what this does:
+To approximately reproduce the (brilliant) `rex` example here, guess what this does:

 ```
 "^(?:((?:[^:])+)://)?((?:!(?::/))+)(?:(:(?:\\d)+))?(?:(/(?:.)*))?$"